remyxai/VQASynth/README.md

 ## Run a Pipeline on Your Images

 Use Docker Compose to transform Image datasets from Huggingface Hub into VQA datasets describing spatial relations between objects.
-Alternatively, you can run the colab notebook using CPU and free tier resources or GPU acceleration.

 You can process different datasets after updating the [config.yaml](config/config.yaml).

 Then run the spatial VQA pipeline locally with Docker: